The Vision Exhibition Award

-If you make it through to the second round, you will usually be notified of this in mid-January.
+If you make it through to the second round, you will usually be notified in mid-January.
 At that point, you must set aside time to prepare a more detailed description of your concept, budget, time frame etc. You will also receive a reply if you haven’t progressed to the second round.